-Duty to maintain the Nipissing Land Register
+Duty to maintain and Nipissing land register

 32.1 The Council shall maintain the Nipissing Land Register in the same form and with the same content as the First Nation Lands Register.

 Duty of Member to deposit

 32.2 Every person who receives an interest or license in Nipissing First Nation Land from a Member shall deposit an original copy of the relevant instrument in the Nipissing Land Register.